nuvla/documentation/docs/legal/legal.md

 countries.
 The "Nuvla" trademark can be used only to identify unmodified versions of the Nuvla code.
-Services running the Nuvla software cannot be identified with the Nuvla trademark, except with the express written consent of SixSq Sàrl.
+Services running the Nuvla software cannot be identified with the Nuvla trademark, except with the express written consent of SixSq SA.